tohuel/tohuel.github.io/_pages/about.md

 - **April 24:** Sharing the working paper on Human-Machine Interactions in Pricing.
 Please find the paper here.
 - **March 23:** Starting a new position within Zalando in the experimentation and measurement team.
 - **August 22:** Starting a new position as an economist and applied scientist for causal inference at Zalando in the algorithmic pricing team.
+- **October 20:** Starting a new position as a Research Professional at the University of Chicago - Booth School of Business working on behavioral macroeconomics.